mfajar8/mfajar8/README.md

 - 📄 For more about my experiences, you can find more [here](https://s.id/DJ42x)

-- ⚡ Fun fact **Since I was an IT Support guy, I can help with Hardware, Software, and Network Troubleshooting.
+- ⚡ Fun fact, **I was an IT Support guy, so I can help with Hardware, Software, and Network Troubleshooting and many more.
 I also an expert on Microsoft Offices.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">